sbonami/PFIncrementalStore/README.md

 PFIncrementalStore requires a subscription to Parse, a valid Parse App, API Key and Secret, and minor programming knowledge.
-Parse subscription and API informantion can be obtained at [https://www.parse.com/](https://www.parse.com/)
+Parse subscription and API information can be obtained at [https://www.parse.com/](https://www.parse.com/)

 PFIncrementalStore requires Xcode 4.4 with either the [iOS